 Does the Pattern Day Trader Rule Apply to Margin Accounts?

 Investors trading on margin are required to keep a certain cash minimum.
 That balance is used as collateral by the brokerage firm for the loan that was provided.
-The initial minimum for a regular margin account is $2,000.
-That minimum moves up to $25,000 if the investor is classified as a “pattern day trader.”
+The initial minimum for a regular margin account is $2,000 (or 50% of the initial margin purchase, whichever is greater).
+Again, that minimum moves up to $25,000 if the investor is classified as a “pattern day trader.”